Table of Contents

 The moving section of a CNC turning center, which is called the spindle, includes the cutter and moves along the axis of the machined part while it is being rotated.
 The workpiece is fixed and positioned in a linear direction to the spindle.

-Machining operations, a CNC turning machines can perform, include the following:
+Machining operations a CNC turning machine can perform include the following:

 A CNC turning center is a highly versatile piece of machinery capable of implementing multiple operations to shape the material into a designed object.